 The right tools help us do our job better – no matter what industry.
 In this article we will give you 10 IT productivity tools that will help your business save time and money.

-We all have passwords, dozens of them: a password for your PC, your phone, travel sites, work systems, Netflix, the list goes on and on.
+We all have passwords, dozens of them: a password for your PC, your phone, travel sites, social media and the list goes on.
 You end up using the same password, but with different combinations and then you find yourself recovering passwords because you forgot which one you used.
 At last there is a (great) solution.
 LastPass is revolutionary, it serves the purpose for work as well as personal.
 It has the ability to store passwords securely for enterprises and you’re able to link your personal email address to it so you can save your passwords with a single login.
 You can also disconnect your personal passwords if you leave the organisation you work for.
 LastPass stores the site name, address, the username and password, so when you click on the site you want to log in to, it goes to the site, pre-fills in the username and password and clicks the login button for you!
 What more could you ask for?

 It saves the password so securely, that they can’t even retrieve the passwords!
 However, there is one sticking point, ensure that you make your master password extremely complex and secure, after all it is the password that keeps everything else secure.

 From an organisation’s point of view, security gets granular, you can set permissions so that only certain groups can access sites that are relevant to them – without the ability to see the password.
 I guarantee, once this is implemented in your work place, it will save your team time.

 Currently, there is an unprecedented increase in remote work happening around the world due to circumstances resulting from COVID-19.
 If you’re being asked to work remotely – Webex will keep your team connected on any device, enabling you to keep work moving from anywhere.